aditya0224/aditya0224.github.io/_posts/2018-10-08-hello-world.md

 ## Linking
 Each compiler returns a different object file for each code module.
 Linker will combine all the related modules to a another single file.

-In the last phase, loaders based on type of machine code will place them in memory,create program and data stacks and initialized.
+In the last phase, loaders based on type of machine code will place them in memory,create program and data stacks and initialize.
 Then Machine will run the instruction to "print Hello, World!".